neoforged/Documentation/docs/resources/server/loottables/datagen.md

 super(output, Set.of(), List.of(
         new SubProviderEntry(
                 // A reference to the sub provider's constructor.
+                // This is a Function<HolderLookup.Provider, ? extends LootTableSubProvider>.
                 MyLootTableSubProvider::new,
                 // An associated loot context set.
 If you're unsure what to use, use empty.
                 LootContextParamSets.EMPTY